csci265-team/HiddenFrame/documentation/proof-of-concept.md

 ### 1.1.
 User Experience
 ### 1.2.
 Image Manipulation
 ### 1.3.
 Interconnectivity between Frontend and Backend
+Due to our system being written in C++ in its back-end and using a JavaScript framework in its front-end, we decided to utilize an API server made using the "Crow" framework for creating HTTP or WebSocket Web services.
+We had different options for different back-end C++ frameworks such as Boost.Beast, Pistache, CppCMS, and more but we opted for using Crow due to it being lightweight, fast, more user friendly with a smaller learning curve, its native support for multithreading, and its built-in JSON and Websocket support.
+We decided to use the "Remix" framework for our front-end,(why did we choose Remix over other front-end frameworks??) where we will leverage the web "fetch API" to handle fetching data from both the client side and the server side.
+Due to Crow's high-preformance and minimalistic approach and Remix's strengths in data fetching and modern UI management, these frameworks are the perfect combination for optimized HTTP requests and delivering a responsive and modern user experience.
 ## 2. Metrics to Determine Challenge Completion
 ### 2.1.
 Metrics for User Experience
 #### 2.1.1 Interactivity